 Workforce Development offers a wide variety of non-credit courses and programs.
-Curriculum credit will not be awarded, but in some programs continuing education units (CEUs) are awarded.
+Curriculum credit will not be awarded, but in most programs continuing education units (CEUs) are awarded.

-Programs are developed and offered based on the community's expressed needs in workforce/occupational training, upgrading of work skills, vocational improvement, cultural advancement or creative personal interest.
+Programs are developed and offered based on the community's expressed needs in workforce/ occupational training, upgrading of work skills and vocational improvement.
 Please contact the College if you have a specific request for a course.